GrumpyCockatiel/ColorSwatchUtility/README.md

 # ColorSwatchUtility
-Some simple Swift 4 classes to write a list of colors to an Adobe ASE Swatch file.
+Some simple Swift 4 classes to convert a collection of colors to/from an Adobe ASE Swatch file, Procreate file or plain CSV file.
 More to come.